-A transplanting solution aka Liquid fertilizer feeding solutions have long been popular.
+A transplanting solution aka Liquid fertilizer feeding solutions has long been popular.

-For this reason many homeowners believe liquid plant foods are better than fertilizers made as granular fertilizers, like those used in a liquid grass fertilizer.
+For this reason, many homeowners believe organic fertilizer like liquid fish fertilizer is better than those made as granular fertilizers, like those used in a liquid grass fertilizer.

 Liquid feeding is not a fad.
 As early as the 16th Century it was found that water coming from muddy streams stimulated plant growth while rainwater had no such effect.

-Which is the best liquid plant food or solution to grow a plant is difficult to say?
+What is the best liquid fertilizer food or solution to grow a plant is difficult to say?

-A number of years ago large number of liquid fertilizer for plants were compared for use as transplanting solutions and the largest yield was obtained with a 1-2-1 n-p-k ratio (nitrogen phosphorus and potassium).
+A number of years ago a large number of liquid fertilizers for plants were compared for use as transplanting solutions and the largest yield was obtained with a 1-2-1 n-p-k ratio (nitrogen phosphorus and potassium).

-This mixture is comparable to a 5-10-5 dry fertilizer which is commonly used for growing commercial crops.
+This mixture is comparable to a 5-10-5 dry fertilizer commonly used for growing commercial crops.

 In deciding which one to use, the only thing I can say is to figure out where you get the most units of plant food for a dollar.

-These dry mixtures are a little more expensive than dry fertilizer applications because water-soluble salts are more difficult to get.
+These dry mixtures of liquid fertilizers are a little more expensive than dry fertilizer applications because water-soluble salts are more difficult to get.

-They are highly concentrated liquid fertilizer and must be diluted before they are used.
+They are highly concentrated liquid plant fertilizers and must be diluted before they are used.

 Here again, I can only say that the 1-2-1 ratio has given excellent results.
 Whether this ratio of plant nutrients will stand up under close scrutiny is still somewhat of a question.